golubitsky/blog/_posts/2022-09-25-Stockhausen.md

 > I think that very particular discoveries and events can only occur when a man is completely alone ... on the other hand we've found this new meaning of the group.
 And there is feedback between the two.
 The group cannot develop if there isn't an individual self-discovery developing, on the part of both the individual members and in particular of the one who draws the group together.

+On periodicity, rhythm, repetition and uniqueness:

 > Periodicity is one aspect, of the very large and the very small.
 It should always be shown in a musical activity as being just one aspect of the universe.
 We have the large periodicities of the year, of the month or the moon, of the day, and also of the cosmic year.
 There is a fundamental periodicity of the whole cosmos when it explodes and contracts—it _breathes_, God _breathes_ all the time, naturally, periodically, as far as we can think.
-This is the fundamental of the universe, and all the other things are partials of this fundamental—the galactic years and the years of the sun systems ... going down to the atoms and even the particles of the atoms, ther eis always periodicity. ...
+This is the fundamental of the universe, and all the other things are partials of this fundamental—the galactic years and the years of the sun systems ... going down to the atoms and even the particles of the atoms, there is always periodicity. ...
 Actually, within this periodicity, no day is the same.

-> When the music has stopped, then we are modulated, and to some extent the old periodicities start to regain the rhyuthms that they had before, but they are _never_ the same, no matter what comes through us.
+> When the music has stopped, then we are modulated, and to some extent the old periodicities start to regain the rhythms that they had before, but they are _never_ the same, no matter what comes through us.
 We _are_ modulated once and forever.

+On what is natural and artifical:

 > [The technology of the synthesizer] is an extension of man.
 It's part of us.
 It is we.
 You cannot divide it from us.
 How can you divide an oyster from its shell?
 Or let's say a violin player from his violin?
 Then he's no longer a violin player.